Jonaddo/python_sandbox/machine_learning/README.md

-# [IN CONSTRUCTION]
+# About this repository
+In this repository we try to show simple example related to machine learning but also data preprocessing.
-Upcoming topics include the following:
+Some exercises may include the following:
 - How to deal with imbalanced datasets?
 - How to deal with missing values?
-- How to deal with outliers?
+- How to deal and detect outliers?
-- How to detect outliers?
+- How to reduce the feature space?
 - How to deal with categorical variables?

-# About this repository

-Here you will find different ML exercises related to classification, clustering and regression.

 ## Classification
 File: *heart_attack_knn.ipynb*